 An important point to note, however, is that not all colleges give the same value to demonstrated interest.
 It is more likely that smaller, liberal arts colleges will view demonstrated interest favourably than larger colleges.
 For example, Denison University will appreciate that you have met with and spoken to the admissions officer who oversees Indian applications and will factor this into your admission, whereas the University of California, Los Angeles, with its 25,000+ incoming class will not bother to take this into account.

-Here are some tips on how you can show AOs that you are interested in their college without being overbearing:
+Here are some tips on how you can show demonstrated interest without being overbearing:

 1) Consistency is the name of the game: